spences10/scottspence.com/posts/2023/01/29/adding-real-time-analytics-to-my-sveltekit-site-with-fathom/index.md

 ## My implementation

-How to Implement Redirects for Changed Post Routes in Sveltekit
+How to Implement Redirects for Changed Post Routes in Sveltekit.
+So first up there needs to be a call to the Fathom API, I'll do that by creating an server endpoint to call out to

 <!-- Links -->